 Bitcoin Wealth Distribution, Part 1: Haves and Have Nots

 As the Bitcoin price stays steadily high and altcoins continue to rise, there's more money than ever flowing around the crypto economy.
-But as you buy Bitcoin instantly on Invity, you may be wondering just how your portfolio stacks up.
+But as you buy Bitcoin instantly via the Invity mobile app, you may be wondering just how your portfolio stacks up.
 It's easy enough to read about the Winklevoss twins becoming billionaires or Vitalik Buterin's net worth multiplying, but there are just as many average Joes whose cryptocurrency holdings have helped them put down payments on homes or just have a more comfortable retirement.
 The truth is that wealth distribution in the crypto space, while not easy to measure, is more egalitarian than in traditional markets.
 This adds yet another dimension to the revolutionary nature of digital currencies.
 In this two-part series, we're going to zoom out from "how-to" crypto topics and instead take a look at the wider economic and social aspects of Bitcoin and your favorite altcoins.
 By the end, we hope to show that you don't need to be a whale to see the benefits of crypto—in fact, even a little bit will go a long way in the end.
 But first, we need to understand the problem that crypto proposes to solve.

 What we mean when we talk about wealth distribution